Boris Cvek, 23.12.17

 At present, it may seem to be no way to finance clinical trials on large-scale population groups for nonprofit medicines.
 If there was a way to pay for the trials in a non-commercial way, we could get effective medications that are also very cheap.
 And in this we see a need for a change in those global healthcare systems, that are dominated by commercial interests.

-This is not a dream only.
-These are ideas from my article Nonprofit drugs as the salvation for world’s health care systems, published in Drug Discovery Today in 2012, after it passed a rigorous review process.
+On this, I wrote in Nonprofit drugs as the salvation for world’s health care systems, published in Drug Discovery Today in 2012, after passing a rigorous review process.
 In it I also point out that one of the highest incidences of breast cancer occurs in very poor countries, like in Africa, that do not have access to standard oncology treatment.

 Example of visceral leishmaniasis aka black fever

 There is a good example, a drug that was developed in a non-profit way.
 For curing a disease called visceral leishmaniasis (black fever), a fatal parasitic disease that occurs only in poor regions of India, Bangladesh or Africa.